PaulFrankling/recip_me/README.md

 * Pagination for all pages to provide a better UX.
 * An option for user to save other peoples recipes to a favourites list.
 * An option for the user to comment on other users recipes as well as receive feedback on their own.
-* An option for the user to upload an image such of their own instead of just a URL.
+* An option for the user to upload an image of their own instead of just a URL.

 ## Technology used: